Skip to content

 statevector

 Dense statevector simulation that maintains the full \(2^n\)-dimensional complex state vector for an \(n\)-qubit system.
-This is the most common simulation method and provides exact results for ideal (noiseless) circuits.
+Provides exact results for ideal (noiseless) circuits.
+This is the default and most common method.

 • GPU Support: Yes (via CUDA Thrust or cuStateVec backends)